macOS 13+ Windows 10/11 x64 Node 18+ MIT License

 recorder.stop(onStatus)

-Finalizes the MP4.
-Callback receives the final status string.
+Callback version of stopAsync.
+The onStatus(message) callback receives the final status string.

 recorder.isRecording()